SelecTree: Tree Detail

 Growth Rate: 24 to 36 Inches per Year.

 Longevity Greater than 150 years.

-Leaves Elliptic and Lobed, Medium to Dark Green, Red, Gold, Orange or Multicolored, Deciduous.
+Leaves Elliptic and Lobed, Green, Red or Orange, Deciduous.

 Brown Acorn, Medium (0.50 - 1.50 inches), fruiting in Fall or Winter.

 Shading Capacity Rated as Moderately Dense in Leaf.

 Shading Capacity Rated as Moderate out of Leaf.

 Tree Site Conditions & Constraints

 Sunset Zones 2 - 10 and 14 - 17.

 Exposure Full Sun to Partial Shade.